-Consider what data should be retained.
-EPI/BIO data managers and IT may assist in planning or establishing processes for archiving data, including aiding in the selection of formats and media.
+The VDW data manager will help you consider what data should be retained.
+They will also assist in planning or establishing processes for archiving data, including aiding in the selection of formats and media.
 Familiarize yourself with publication requirements and institutional guidelines for data retention.